expo/snack/website/README.md

 ### Expo Website

-Start the Expo website. `snack-proxies` automatically detects the local server and routes all trafic to localhost:3001 when possible.
-When testing authentication, it is important that the chalet `expo.test` domain is used, otherwise authentication credentials cannot be accessed by `snack.expo.test`.
+Start the Expo website at `https://expo.test`.
+Required for testing authenticated flows on `https://snack.expo.test` so that credentials can be shared.

 ```sh
 # expo/universe